cfengine/documentation/examples/enterprise-api-examples/sql-queries.markdown

        subscription/query/file-changes-report -X PUT -d
     '{
       "to": "boss@megaco.com",
-      "query": "SELECT Name Count(1) FROM FileChanges GROUP BY Name", "schedule": "Monday.Hr23.Min59",
+      "query": "SELECT FileName, Count(*) FROM FileChangesLog GROUP BY FileName", "schedule": "Monday.Hr23.Min59",
       "title": "A very important file changes report" "description": "Text that will be included in email"